Greetings music lovers!

 My first hi-fi rig was a ‘fold-out’ stereo record player with detachable speakers, circa 1960.
 It was great to be able to detach the speakers, so I could put them in my bedroom window, and introduce the neighbors to my favorite new music!
 I would find out later that they didn’t appreciate that kind gesture nearly as much as I thought they would!

-A friend of mine named Mark Newcomb, also a jazz enthusiast during the period that rock & roll was king among many of our friends, introduced me to good hi-fi gear via the Dynaco kits he built – they were fantastic!
+A middle & high-school friend of mine named Mark Newcomb, also a jazz enthusiast during the period that rock & roll was king among most of our friends, introduced me to good hi-fi gear via the Dynaco kits he built – they were fantastic!

-As a youngster I couldn’t really afford a nice stereo for a very long time, but I loved playing jazz and rock & roll over any hi-fi gear I had, so that was ok by me.
+As a youngster I couldn’t really afford a nice stereo for a very long time, as I was focused on surviving while working myself through school, but I loved playing jazz and rock & roll over any hi-fi gear I had, so that was ok by me.

 Later on, as I listened to more enthusiast hi-fi equipment, I became more interested in having a nice stereo system.
 Slowly, over the years, I was able to build up a nice set of hi-fi gear for a stereo system, and I’ve been a hi-fi nut ever since.